President and Chief Executive Officer

 As president and general manager of Bechtel Plant Machinery, Inc., Smith managed approximately 900 employees at multiple sites with an annual operating budget of $110 million and annual subcontracts averaging approximately $600 million.

-Smith’s career has been focused on leading disciplined nuclear operations and improving performance in high-risk environments.
+Smith’s career has been focused on leading disciplined nuclear work and improving performance in high-risk environments.
 His technical background includes design; development; and fabrication of reactor control drive mechanisms, steam generators and refueling equipment.

 Smith holds a B.S. in civil engineering from The Pennsylvania State University and has completed various project management and leadership development programs with Westinghouse, Bechtel and the University of Michigan.